imliuyzh/lfs101x-notes/chapter11.md

 $
 ```

-In this example, the string used to show the beginning and end of the process need not be EOF; it could be STOP or any other string not used in the content itself.
+In this example, the string used to show the beginning and end of the process need not be `EOF`; it could be `STOP` or any other string not used in the content itself.
 Both techniques produce a file with the following lines in it:

 ```
 line one